 “The Hair Shop’s product page has a link that says ‘What's my color?’ which launches their quiz in a lightbox without leaving the product page.
 It also explains some of the more complex questions with example photos.
 At the end, it shows your ideal hair color match as well as a few products, but the point really isn't to pull you away from the product page you're on.
 When you close the quiz, the ‘What's my color?’ link is replaced by your ‘Recommended Color.’”

-In this case, we love how The Hair Shop allows shoppers to open their quiz from any product page, get their answer, close the box, and choose their color so they can proceed.
+W love how The Hair Shop allows shoppers to open their quiz from any product page, get their answer, close the box, and choose the product that matches their recommended color.

 This is an awesome example of: